ExoPexodus/AI/README.md

 # AI
-A simple python app using my locally hosted AI to do stuff
+A simple python app using my locally hosted AI to do talk and do things